Home

 Welcome!
 Let’s fight the good fight against linguistic injustice together!

-My name is Tris Faulkner (@trisfaulkner) and I received a Ph.D. in Spanish Linguistics, from Georgetown University, in 2021.
-In April of 2021, I defended my dissertation (titled: “A Systematic Investigation of the Spanish Subjunctive: Mood Variation in Subjunctive Clauses”), which was granted the National Science Foundation’s (NSF) Doctoral Dissertation Research Improvement Award (DDRI).
-I am currently a tenure-track Assistant Professor of Linguistics in the Department of Spanish Language and Literatures at Kalamazoo College, with an affiliate appointment in the Department of Women, Gender, and Sexuality.
+Dr. Tris Faulkner (@trisfaulkner) received a Ph.D. in Spanish Linguistics, from Georgetown University, in 2021.
+In April of 2021, she defended her dissertation (titled: “A Systematic Investigation of the Spanish Subjunctive: Mood Variation in Subjunctive Clauses”), which was granted the National Science Foundation’s (NSF) Doctoral Dissertation Research Improvement Award (DDRI).
+Dr. Faulkner is currently a tenure-track Assistant Professor of Linguistics in the Department of Spanish Language and Literatures at Kalamazoo College, with a collective appointment in the Women, Gender, and Sexuality Program.

-My research investigates the semanto-pragmatics of “non-standard” grammars (e.g., non-standard variation between subjunctive and indicative), with the objective of helping to eliminate harmful and discriminatory ideas about “wrong”, “incorrect”, or “bad” language; that is to say, there’s no such thing as “bad” language!
-In my work (focused mainly on variation in mood, tense, and aspect), I focus on how the meanings of these forms are influenced by socio-pragmatic context.
-My investigations incorporate the use of corpora and human participants.
-Click here or see below to access my most recent articles:
+Professor Faulkner’s research investigates the semanto-pragmatics of “non-standard” grammars (e.g., non-standard variation between subjunctive and indicative), with the objective of helping to eliminate harmful and discriminatory ideas about “wrong”, “incorrect”, or “bad” language; i.e., there’s no such thing as “bad” language!
+In her work (focused mainly on variation in mood, tense, and aspect), Dr. Faulkner focuses on how the meanings of these forms are influenced by socio-pragmatic context.
+Her investigations incorporate the use of corpora and human participants.
+Click here or see below to access Professor Faulkner’s most recent articles:

-Although most of my research has centered on Spanish or Romance, I also do work on English (see: here and here) and Jamaican Creole; please stay tuned for updates.
+Although most of her research has centered on Spanish or Romance, Dr. Faulkner also does work on English and Jamaican Creole; please stay tuned for updates.

-For more information on my research, teaching experience, or interests, please visit the links in the menu section above.
-If you would like to contact me, please use the following link: Contact.
-I am always looking to collaborate!
-I am also very active on Twitter, so please feel free to give me a follow!
+For more information on her research, teaching experience, or interests, please visit the links in the menu section above.
+If you would like to contact Dr. Faulkner, please use the following link: Contact.
+She is always looking to collaborate!
+Additionally, Professor Faulkner is also very active on Twitter, so please feel free to give her a follow!

 Thank you for stopping by!